ic-labs/django-icekit/docs/docker-quick-start.md

 # Installation

-On Windows and OS X, install [Docker Toolbox][0] and choose "Quick Start Terminal" during install.
+On OS X and Windows, install [Docker Toolbox][0] and choose "Quick Start Terminal" during install.

 On OS X, install [Dinghy][1] for improved file sharing performance and a